-Dr. Stephen Matthews profile photoHis research is focused towards understanding how alterations in the fetal environment can affect developmental trajectories leading to permanent modification of neurologic and endocrine function.
-His recent research has established that the effects of such environmental manipulation can extend across multiple generations.
-With a focus on epigenetics, his research team is determining the molecular mechanisms by which such ‘programming’ can occur.
-In a parallel program of study, his group is investigating drug and hormone transport mechanisms in the placenta and fetal brain, with a focus on identifying the impact of infection (including Zika, malaria) and on developing novel treatments that modulate drug transport at these two sites.
+His fundamental research program is determining mechanisms by which early interventions and exposures can impact long-term neurologic and endocrine function in offspring across multiple generations.
+With a focus on epigenetics, his research team is determining the molecular mechanisms by which this occurs.
+In a parallel program, his group is investigating drug and hormone transport mechanisms in the placenta and fetal brain, with a focus on developing novel treatments to protect the developing fetal brain.

 RESEARCH SYNOPSIS: